Red Sea attack confuses shipping lines and revives oil and gold | Economy | Al Jazeera

 Shipping companies change routes

-Shipping data from the London Stock Exchange Group and the Kepler global trade information platform showed that at least four oil tankers have sailed from the Red Sea amid growing concerns about escalating tensions since the United States and Britain launched attacks on Houthi rebel targets in Yemen.
+Shipping data from the London Stock Exchange Group and the Kepler global trade information platform showed that at least four oil tankers have sailed from the Red Sea amid growing concerns regarding escalating tensions since the United States and Britain launched attacks on Houthi rebel targets in Yemen.
 Diversion.

 The Houthis have been targeting commercial ships since late last year in attacks that the group says are aimed at supporting the Palestinians given Israel’s war in the Gaza Strip.
 The attacks were concentrated in the Bab el-Mandeb area.